Dave Mikkelsen Award

 About the Dave Mikkelsen Award

-This award has been designed to recognize a variety of endeavors that serve to support the sustainable development of Chestermere youth including workshops, courses, post secondary education, physical education, capital projects, conferences, etc.
+This award has been designed to recognize a variety of endeavours that serve to support the sustainable development of Chestermere youth including workshops, courses, post-secondary education, physical education, capital projects, conferences, etc.

 Seventeen year old Jay Bailey and her friend Shaun Fisk have wanted to put on a community talent show for some time.
 They plan on using the $1,000 award towards renting a space for the event.
 Jay would also like to see participants auction off their art items and put the money raised back towards local youth organization Synergy.

 Thirteen year old Nathan Hermann knew he wanted the $1,000 award to go towards an upgrade at the Chestermere Skate Park.
 Nathan and his friends visit the Skate Park often during the warmer months and his initial idea was to put the funds towards a water fountain.
 He proposed the idea as a benefit to the riders at the Park and as a way to reduce waste from plastic bottles.
 While the water fountain is beyond the budget of $1,000, Nathan sought community sponsorship to make up the difference and in 2017 his dream became a reality at Cornerstone Community Park, beside the Skate Park.